2022 AP Physics 1 Exam Guide

 See Units

-Your Guide to the 2024 AP Physics 1 Exam
+Your guide to the 2022 AP Physics 1 exam

 We know that studying for your AP exams can be stressful, but Fiveable has your back!
-We created a study plan to help you crush your AP Physics 1 exam.
-This guide will continue to update with information about the 2024 exams, as well as helpful resources to help you do your best on test day.
-Unlock Cram Mode for access to our cram events—students who have successfully passed their AP exams will answer your questions and guide your last-minute studying LIVE!
-And don't miss out on unlimited access to our database of thousands of practice questions.
-FYI, something cool is coming your way Fall 2023! 👀
+We have created a study plan that will help you crush your AP Physics 1 exam.
+We will continue to update this guide with more information about the 2022 exams, as well as helpful resources to help you score that 5.
+Create a Fiveable account and Join Hours 🤝 to stay involved in all things AP exams! 😁

 • 5 questions

-When is the 2024 AP Physics 1 Exam and How Do I Take It?
+• When is the 2022 AP Physics 1 exam and how do I take it?

-• First, download the AP Physics 1 Cheatsheet PDF - a single sheet that covers everything you need to know at a high level.
+• First, download the AP Physics 1 Cram Chart PDF - a single sheet that covers everything you need to know at a high level.
 Take note of your strengths and weaknesses!

 🖥 Create a study space.